emqx/emqx-docs/en_US/data-integration/rule-sql-syntax.md

 [WHERE <condition>]
 ```

-- The `FOREACH` clause is used to specify an array.
-The `DO` and `INCASE` clauses will be executed for each element in the specified array.
-The array can either be specified as a field containing an array or as a function that returns an array.
+Below are some typical use cases regarding how to use the `FOREACH` statement.

+### Work with `jq` function

 The built-in function `jq` can be combined with the `FOREACH` statement to transform data from the input message into an array that the `FOREACH` statement can process.
-- The optional `DO` clause is used to transform each element in the array selected by `FOREACH` (that is, select fields of interest and apply built-in functions to transform data).
-The `DO` clause corresponds to the `SELECT` clause in the `SELECT` statement and accepts the same expressions.
-If the `DO` clause is omitted, then the array element as a whole will be included in the payload for the message corresponding to the array element.
-- The optional `INCASE` clause can be used to filter out array elements that do not match the specified conditions.
-The `INCASE` clause accepts the same expressions as the `WHERE` clause.
-If the `INCASE` clause is omitted, then no array elements will be filtered out.
-- The `FROM` and `WHERE` clause have the same meaning as in the `SELECT` statement.

-As all but the `FOREACH` clause have corresponding clauses in the `SELECT` statement, the `FOREACH` statement can be seen as a generalization of the `SELECT` statement as mentioned earlier.
-The following two statements are equivalent:
+On details about using the `jq` function in EMQX, see [documentation page for the build-in `jq` function](./rule-sql-jq).

+For exmaple, to uses the  build-in `jq` function to wrap the payload in an array, you can work with the statement below:

 ```sql
 FOREACH jq('.', payload)